-Starkweather was the representative for Connecticut’s 3rd congressional district and was a Republican.
+Starkweather was the representative for Connecticut’s 3rd congressional district as a Republican.
 He served from 1875 to 1877.

 He was previously the representative for Connecticut’s 3rd congressional district as a Republican from 1873 to 1875; and the representative for Connecticut’s 3rd congressional district as a Republican from 1867 to 1873.